 - Your assessor will sometimes arrange a practical test at a suitable workplace and this will provide you with the opportunity to showcase your skills and knowledge in the field.

-Finding a carpentry apprenticeship
+Finding a Carpentry Apprenticeship

 Unlike other industries, carpenters do not provide apprenticeship on a regular basis.
 This means that apprenticeships are usually offered by construction companies and similar businesses within the industry.
 You can find them locally or through job boards.
+Another place you will find carpentry apprenticeships is at colleges.
+Please note that not only certain colleges will offer such courses, so you will need to look around.

 Visit our DIY Blog for Step by Step Guides